BriskyGates/ragai-agent/README.md

 * After you authorize your Azure account with GitHub, select the "Organization", "Repository", and "Branch" you want.
 * Under "Authentication type", select "Basic authentication".
 Then click on the red message (SCM Basic Auth. is not allowed), and set: SCM Basic Auth.
 Publishing = On, and click on "Save", and "Continue".
 Then back to the previous page.
 * Select "Save".
 New commits in the selected repository and branch now deploy continuously into your Web App.
 You can track the commits and deployments on the "Logs" tab.
 * Wait for the deployment to finish (15 minutes or so).
 The Actions workflow YAML file is added in your repo in: .github/workflow/xxxx.yml.
-Go to Github > Actions, and click on the workflow run to see the Build and Deploy.
+Go to GitHub > Actions, and click on the workflow run to see the Build and Deploy.

 C) Configure the "Startup Command"